0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Implementation

 This implementation modifies Uniswap V2's smart contracts to enforce the GSR rule on swaps.
 Unlike the [verifier algorithm in the paper](#ferreira--parkes-2023-gsr-verifier-algorithm), which iterates through the entire execution ordering, our algorithm assumes that the execution ordering before adding a swap is valid, and then just validates the new swap in $O(1)$.
-This leads to an algorithm in $O(1)$, better suited for this implementation than the paper's algorithm in $O(|T|)$.
+This leads to a verifier algorithm in $O(1)$, better suited for this implementation than the paper's algorithm in $O(|T|)$.

 The key changes are in [`UniswapV2Pair`](src/UniswapV2Pair.sol)'s swap function, adding to it only 16 lines of code (uncommented). [`SwapType`](#swaptype-enum) and [`SequencingRuleInfo`](#sequencingruleinfo-struct) are defined in the [Appendix](#appendix).
 If a swap violates the GSR, the transaction reverts.